djthorpe/gopi/docs/INPUT.md

 ### Implementing a Watch loop

-TODO
+TODO (watching for input events and responding to terminations)

-### Implementing a Key to character map
+### Implementing Keymaps

-TODO
+TODO (responding to key presses and taking into account key states)

 ## Input Devices and the Application Framework

-TODO
+TODO (How to write application using the application framework and respond to input events)